Mutual Funds and Capital Gains

 Specific identification lets you choose which shares to sell for the greatest possible tax benefit.
 An investor might want to sell the most profitable shares to offset other losses, or he might want to sell the least profitable shares to minimize the capital gains tax.

-First-In, First-Out Method of Identification
+Actual Cost Basis Using First-In, First-Out Identification

 Even if you can't specify particular shares to sell, you can still use the actual cost basis method.
 You would keep track of your cost basis for every lot of shares you buy and assume that the first shares sold are the first shares you bought.